gleam-lang/website/book-src/tour/bit-strings.md

 <<3:size(16)>>
 ```

-You can have any number of segments separated by a commas.
+You can have any number of segments separated by commas.

 ```gleam
 // This is True